 How does it Compare to Similar Products?

 The Moona pillow system isn't the only temperature regulating system out there, but how does it compare to other similar products?
-If you would like to see how Bedjet, Chilipad and Ooler Sleep Systems compete with each other, you should be checking out our detailed comparison post for these three-bed climate systems.
+If you would like to see how Bedjet, Chilipad and Ooler Sleep Systems compete with each other, I recommend checking out our detailed comparison of these 3 bed climate systems.

 Moona vs Bedjet